apache/pulsar-site/docs/security-kerberos.md

 id: security-kerberos
 title: Authentication using Kerberos
 sidebar_label: "Authentication using Kerberos"
+description: Get a comprehensive understanding of concepts and configuration methods of Kerberos authentication in Pulsar.
 ---

 [Kerberos](https://web.mit.edu/kerberos/) is a network authentication protocol designed to provide strong authentication for client applications and server applications by using secret-key cryptography.